nathanieldchu/ubuild_CCF/join.md

     content: 'Normal people don’t like type II fun, and if you are a distinctly normal person, you probably aren’t going to like it here.
 We push boundaries: social, scientific, culinary, and more.
 Our moral compasses can create odd, occasionally fanatic behavior.
-We may have a draw full of used plastic bags.
+We may have a drawer full of used plastic bags.
 We may bike to work even though it’s 95 degrees outside.
 We may have taken trains for outrageously inconvenient distances.
-We relish breaking traditions or social norms to do the right thing or to do something well.<br><br>Our weirdness also comes across as a bit campy, less Rocky Horror Picture Show, more summer-campy/band-campy.
+We relish breaking traditions or social norms to do the right thing or to do something well.<br><br>Our weirdness also comes across as a bit campy, less <em>Rocky Horror Picture Show</em>, more summer-campy/band-campy.
       We aren’t afraid to look like idiots, since we usually act like idiots because life is more fun that way.
 We are willing to ask awkward questions, share too much information, and build relationships quickly.
 We would rather play tag